anujladia/Learning-Node-Starter-Kit/README.md

 # Learning-Node-Starter-Kit

-•	What is Node?
+Node
 Evented I/O for V8 JavaScript Engine by Ryan Dahl

 I/O Model
-  o	Event driven
+- Event driven
-  o	Non-blocking
+- Non-blocking
-  o	Asynchronous
+- Asynchronous

 It is a runtime environment for creating web applications on server side.
 It also is a library as it comes with a lot of modules that are not required to be coded

-•	How to setup Node JS
+How to setup Node JS
 Download Node https://nodejs.org/en/download/
 Check it on your Command Prompt with ‘node -v’.
 This will give you the version of the node installed.

-• Starting to code
+Starting to code
 This is more of a hands-on type of course.
 Where you learn while coding.
 Go through the codes given in the files and write it on your own and run it to get the maximum output from this kit.

 1. Hello World Code (refer file helloworld.js)